tritium21/node-irc-dcc/docs/api.rst

             }
         });

-.. js:function:: DCC.acceptSend (from, host, port, filename, length [, position], callback)
+.. js:function:: DCC.acceptFile (from, host, port, filename, length [, position], callback)

-    ``DCC.acceptSend`` does not do any disk IO -- it is your responsibility to open the file, and send the data.
+    ``DCC.acceptFile`` does not do any disk IO -- it is your responsibility to open the file, and send the data.
 The library takes care of the CTCP messaging and establishing connections.

     :param string from: The nick sending the file